matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 * Division by zero
 * Submitting a form without entering values
 * Entering invalid values
-* Replacing @ and dot(.) in email addresses (eg: matt.finn.hotmail@com)
+* Replacing @ & dot(.) in email addresses (eg: matt.finn.hotmail@com)
 * Last names with non-alphanumeric characters (eg: ronald.o’neil@testing.com)
-* Ignoring the default maximum and minimum characters to be entered in some fields
+* Ignoring the default maximum & minimum characters to be entered in some fields

 ### Fault Attacks
-* Methodical and focused way of error guessing
+* Methodical & focused way of error guessing
-* List possible errors, defects and failures based on experience
+* List possible errors, defects & failures based on experience
 * These lists can be based on:
   * Experience
-  * Defect and failure data
+  * Defect & failure data
   * Knowledge on why software fails
 * Design tests that will:
   * Identify associated defects associated with the errors